nyabokemwembi-png/Global-Food-Waste-Dashboard/README.md

 ---

 ## 🧑‍💻 About
-Created by [Cynthia Mwembi Nyaboke](www.linkedin.com/in/cynthia-mwembi-40093825b) as part of a data visualization project.
+Created by Cynthia Mwembi Nyaboke (www.linkedin.com/in/cynthia-mwembi-40093825b) as part of a data visualization project.